 Public transport will be available from Shimla to Reckong Peo, Reckong Peo to Kaza and Kaza to Kibber if the roads are clear.
 Sometimes the roads are blocked but the buses from Reckong Peo to Kaza and return does run every morning.
 Within Spiti Valley as well some buses and shared local jeeps will be running for local commute.

-You must be wondering why the buses run when the roads are blocked
+You must be wondering why the buses run when the roads are blocked with snowfall??

 Well, what happens is that buses start from Reckong Peo or Kaza and if the roadblock is not that major that blocks a long distance section, both buses will come to respective blocked ends and exchange passengers.
 The passengers will get down at each end, then walk to the other end.